-The Board, through the Board Risk Committee ("BRC"), generally oversees and reviews the other risks faced by the Group.
+The Board, through the Board Risk Committee ("BRC"), generally oversees and reviews the other risks faced by the Group including operational and compliance risks.
 The BRC assists the Board in reviewing the effectiveness of the system of safety and risk management, and in doing so, the BRC considers the results of the risk management activities carried out for the Group.

-The BRC is made up of three Directors, all of whom are non-executive Directors.
-The BRC met four times in FY2010-11 to exercise oversight of the management of risks within the Group.
+The BRC is made up of four Directors, all of whom are non-executive Directors.
+Two of the directors are concurrent members of the Audit Committee.
+The BRC met five times in FY2011-12 to exercise oversight of the management of risks within the Group.
 The involvement of the BRC is key to the safety and risk management programme of the Group.
 Under its oversight, the safety and risk management programme is executed with an integrated view of the organisation and its needs in mind.